MarlinFirmware/Configurations/config/examples/Creality/Ender-3 S1/LCD Files/README.md

 # Ender-3 S1 display update guide

-Starting with Ender-3 V2, the Ender-3 series **knob**-based (_not_ touch screens) color LCD screens share the same update procedure, with the only difference being the files that need to be copied to a microSD card, based on the type of display unit mainboard.
+Starting with the Ender-3 V2, Creality introduced a series of color LCDs that use a **click-wheel** (but _not_ a touch screen).
+These displays can connect to any board with an EXP adapter and they all share the same basic update procedure.
+Different mainboards will require different files to be copied to the microSD card, but after that you just insert it into the display for flashing.

-Please refer to the `README` document for the complete procedure and display variant compatibility list, available here:
+See the `Creality/Ender-3 V2/README.md` file for the complete update procedure and information on display compatibility.

-`../config/examples/Creality/Ender-3 V2/LCD Files`